 Teleradiology is an extension of the radiology service, within which the specialist interprets the pictures made by the radiology department.
 Many articles have already been published on the technological developments of this service, but little attention has been given to its expected impact on the delivery of health care.
 This review article will therefore outline the historical and current technological developments of teleradiology services and their potential future implementation into mainstream radiology.

-History: Teleradiology services have been practiced for several years within the US and Europe and are currently being introduced in many developing countries.
-The elemental objective of it is to produce a quicker, additional correct, and less high-priced difference to ancient medical practices.
+Teleradiology services have been practiced for several years within the US and Europe and are currently being introduced in many developing countries.
+Its elemental objective of it is to produce a quicker, additional correct, and less high-priced difference to ancient medical practices.

 Radiology was supported by a technological discovery by Wilhelm Roentgen in 1895.
 Teleradiology in addition had its roots in geologic technology chemical analysis back to 1947 with the triumphant transmission of photography footage through phone lines.
 Diagnostic radiology has become the eye of medication in terms of designation and treating injury and unhealthiness.
 This text documents the empirical foundations of teleradiology.